hosealeonardo18/ankasa-backend/README.md

 # ankasa-backend
-Ankasa-be is a RESTful API backend for interfacing ankasa relational database and providing API for ankasa frontend, ankasa is a website where users can search and buy flight ticket.
+Ankasa-backend is a RESTful API backend for interfacing ankasa relational database and providing API for ankasa frontend, ankasa is a website where users can search and buy flight ticket.

 This repository also serves as a learning exercise at team collaboration and management.